-- □ Hand sanitizing will be conducted prior to entering the school bus - □ Provide face masks on all buses for those students who forget to bring one. - □ Students board the bus with the first students on the bus sitting in the back, and filling seats from back-to-front so that the last students loaded are sitting in the front. - □ Students must exit the bus with students sitting in the front exiting first. - □ Students should sit with their siblings or household members. - □ Masks must be worn at all times including boarding and exiting the bus. - □ Students who are unaccompanied at the bus stop should not be left alone. - If a student is refusing to wear a mask, the driver should remind the student, and if the student refuses to comply, the bus driver will continue the route.
+- □ Hand sanitizing and temperature checks will be conducted prior to entering the school bus - D Provide face masks on all buses for those students who forget to bring one. - □ Students board the bus with the first students on the bus sitting in the back, and filling seats from back-to-front so that the last students loaded are sitting in the front. - □ Students must exit the bus with students sitting in the front exiting first. - Students should sit with their siblings or household members. - □ Masks must be worn at all times including boarding and exiting the bus. - □ Students who are unaccompanied at the bus stop should not be left alone. - If a student is refusing to wear a mask, the driver should remind the student, and if the student refuses to comply, the bus driver will continue the route.
 After arriving safely at the final destination, the driver will follow the reporting procedure to explain the incident to the principal so that administration may follow up and remind families that lack of compliance is a disciplinary issue in order to maintain health and safety.
-Bus access may be temporarily discontinued for the student if the principal deems it necessary. - □ If a child should become ill while riding the bus and vomit, the driver should call the school so that the nurse meets the bus upon arrival and children may be temporarily sequestered so that the sick child may be taken to the designated isolation room. - □ Parents are encouraged whenever possible to use personal transportation to transport their children. - □ All students and parents and bus personnel should be wearing masks or protective face coverings (one will be provided for them if they do not). - □ Students should not have the need to remove their face masks while on the bus, and be encouraged to use minimal vocalization (no yelling). - □ Students must wear their masks during the entire bus ride. - Upon arriving at school students should leave from the front to back to avoid walking through the full bus. - □ Students should practice social distancing to the best of their ability until they reach their classroom or destination. - □ When possible, windows should remain open for improved ventilation. - Illness on the bus any student who becomes ill while on the bus to school shall be separated by at least two seats one in front and one to the side and the bus driver should be instructed to call ahead to notify the nurse that a sick child is arriving.
+Bus access may be temporarily discontinued for the student if the principal deems it necessary. - □ If a driver notifies the principal of non-compliance, the nurse should be called to the bus in order to take the temperature of each child as they exit the bus.

+- If a child should become ill while riding the bus and vomit, the driver should call the school so that the nurse meets the bus upon arrival and children may be temporarily sequestered so that their temperature is checked and the sick child may be taken to the designated isolation room. - Parents are encouraged whenever possible to use personal transportation to transport their children. - All students and parents and bus personnel should be wearing masks or protective face coverings (one will be provided for them if they do not). - Students should not have the need to remove their face masks while on the bus, and be encouraged to use minimal vocalization (no yelling). - General Students must wear their masks during the entire bus ride. - Upon arriving at school students should leave from the front to back to avoid walking through the full bus. - Students should practice social distancing to the best of their ability until they reach their classroom or destination. - □ When possible, windows should remain open for improved ventilation. - Illness on the bus any student who becomes ill while on the bus to school shall be separated by at least two seats one in front and one to the side and the bus driver should be instructed to call ahead to notify the nurse that a sick child is arriving.
 Should the illness occur on the return ride, the driver should notify dispatch and the parent will need to be notified by school. - Refusal to wear a mask by a student will require the student to be seated as if ill, (two seat isolation) a parent will be notified, school will discipline and the student will be asked to use alternate transportation.